Delete Registry Key and Values using Powershell

 Conclusion

-In this blog post, I’ve shared PowerShell scripts that allow you to delete a specific registry entry.
-The first script focuses solely on checking the display name and removing the registry entry without considering its data type.
+In this blog post, I’ve shared PowerShell scripts that will delete a specific registry key/entry.
+First script focuses solely on checking the display name and removing the registry entry without considering its data type.

-The second script verifies the display name and data type values before deleting the registry entry.
-Additionally, we explored alternative methods for removing registry entries, such as using the “reg delete” command and the Remove-Item PowerShell cmdlet.
+Second script verifies the display name and data type values before deleting the registry entry.
+Additionally, we explored alternative methods for removing registry entries, such as using the reg delete command and the Remove-Item PowerShell cmdlet.

 Leave a Comment